-The extremely hot temperatures felt in NE Ga recently has caused me to think about water sources for bees.
+The extremely hot temperatures felt in northeast Georgia, USA recently has caused me to think about water sources for bees.
 I am not talking about sugar water either.
 They need plain old fashioned water.

 Many people do not realize they should provide water sources for bees.
 They just set up their hives and let the bees fend for themselves.
 But like every other living creature, they indeed need water too.
 Just as we provide fresh clean water for our pets we should provide water for our bees.